 Independently Qualified Panel of Sceptics

 Randi's 'independently qualified panel' who judge the tests are about as independent as a court of Ayatollahs assessing an educated woman's intelligence!
-Last time I checked, they are all senior members of CSICOP (renamed CSI) - a predominantly male sceptical organisation dedicated to debunking the 'Paranormal' even when the scientific evidence goes against them as it has done with astrology.
+Last time I checked, they are all senior members of CSICOP (renamed CSI) - a predominantly older whie males sceptical organisation dedicated to debunking the 'Paranormal' even when the scientific evidence goes against them as it has done with astrology.
 Randi, himself is a CSICOP Fellow.
-It is a classic example of pseudoscience since their in-house journal the Skeptical Inquirer will not publish articles that oppose or question their dogma.
+The uphold a classic case of pseudoscience since their in-house journal the Skeptical Inquirer will not publish articles that oppose or question their dogma.